jasonrichardsmith/google-cloud-ms-demo-on-aws-nanovms/README.md

 	- This has a patch because the Google version built on 3.7 uses a log format not supported in 3.8
 - **fluentbit:**
 	- This demonstrates how to build a package, FluentBit was not available on NanoVMs.
-	- This is a work in progress as a log runner for NanoVMs
+	- This is the log runner for NanoVMs.
 - **frontend:**
 	- Built on Go
 - **paymentservice:**